oletizi/avi-docs/src/site/docs/16.3/bgp-support-for-virtual-services/index.md

 An alternative method for scaling a virtual service is to use a Border Gateway Protocol (BGP) feature, route health injection (RHI), along with a layer 3 routing feature, equal cost multi-path (ECMP).
 Using RHI with ECMP for virtual service scaling avoids the managerial overhead placed upon the primary SE to coordinate the scaled out traffic among the SEs.

-The SE scaling method allows a virtual service to be scaled out to a maximum of 5 SEs, its primary SE and 4 additional scaled out SEs.
+Avi Vantage's native SE scaling method allows a virtual service to be scaled out to a maximum of 5 SEs, its primary SE and 4 additional scale-out SEs.
 Using BGP, a virtual service enabled for RHI can be placed on up to 32 SEs within the SE group.
 Each SE uses RHI to advertise a /32 host route to the virtual service's VIP address, and is able to accept the traffic.
 The upstream router uses ECMP to select a path to one of the SEs.

-Note: The limit is imposed by the ECMP support on the upstream router.
-If the router supports up to 32 ECMP paths, then a virtual service enabled for RHI is supported on up to 32 SEs.
-Likewise, if the router supports only up to 16 paths, then the virtual service enabled for RHI is supported on up to 16 SEs.
+Note: The limit on SE count is imposed by the ECMP support on the upstream router.
+If the router supports up to 32 ECMP paths, then a virtual service enabled for RHI can be supported on up to 32 SEs.
+Likewise, if the router supports only up to 16 paths, then the virtual service enabled for RHI can be supported on up to 16 SEs.

 ## BGP-based Scaling

-Beginning in Avi Vantage version 16.1, Vantage supports use of the following routing features to dynamically perform virtual service load balancing and scaling:
+Beginning in version 16.1, Avi Vantage supports use of the following routing features to dynamically perform virtual service load balancing and scaling:

 * **Route health injection (RHI):** RHI allows traffic to reach a VIP that is not in the same subnet as its SE.
 The Avi Service Engine (SE) where a virtual service is located advertises a host route to the VIP for that virtual service, with the SE's IP address as the next-hop router address.
 Based on this update, the BGP peer connected to the Avi SE updates its route table to use the Avi SE as the next hop for reaching the VIP.
 The peer BGP router also advertises itself to its upstream BGP peers as a next hop for reaching the VIP.
 * **Equal cost multi-path (ECMP):** Higher bandwidth for the VIP is provided by load sharing its traffic across multiple physical links to the SE(s).
 If an Avi SE has multiple links to the BGP peer, the Avi SE advertises the VIP host route on each of those links.
 The BGP peer router sees multiple next-hop paths to the virtual service's VIP, and uses ECMP to balance traffic across the paths.
 If the virtual service is scaled out to multiple Avi SEs, each SE advertises the VIP, on each of its links to the peer BGP router.